 Once you have prepared all of your documents, you’re ready to actually complete the online application for your visa (either inside or outside of Australia).
 This is done through Home Affairs’ online platform ImmiAccount, to which you’ll need to register.
 The application itself has gotten much longer in recent years, but it’s still fairly straightforward.
 In addition to generic personal questions, you’ll be asked to provide information on:

-- every single country you’ve ever visited/lived in, including dates
+every country you’ve ever visited/lived in, including dates